selenide/selenide/_posts/2013-04-23-what-is-selenide.md

 Many of you have tried [Selenium WebDriver](http://code.google.com/p/selenium/) - one of the most popular tools for UI Testing.

 Writing UI Tests is not simple.
-There are a number of typical problems, including Ajax and dynamic pages.
+There are a number of typical problems, including Ajax, dynamic pages and timeouts.
 The goal of Selenide is to resolve these problems.

 ![right]({{ BASE_PATH }}/images/selenide-logo-100x100.png)